marta-opalinska/Tactico/README.md

 # Getting Started

 An example [*PlatformIO*](https://platformio.org/) project containing the Tactico framework for Arduino Nano 33 BLE and NRF52840-DK can be found in the *examples* folder.
+The example code creates a haptic device providing haptic feedback for navigation while walking.
+In there, two feedback actions are created and played: "go-forward" and "go-forward-and-right". **I recommend briefly checking the example code before reading the rest of the documentation.** [[link]](https://github.com/marta-opalinska/Tactico/tree/main/examples)

-I highly recommend installing PlatformIO and checking out the examples ;)
+I also recommend installing PlatformIO!

+Feel free to extend the example and add the action "left"! :)

 # Framework Architecture